-Studying Applied Science
+Studying Applied Science in Germany

 +++ Process engineers and chemical engineers develop new products from raw materials +++ Regenerative energies and electric cars are currently key topics +++ Students spend approximately half of the courses in the lab +++